47tibo/yomoni/README.md

 /features
-   ├── home       # components and hooks for the home screen
+   ├── home       # components and hooks for the home screen ├── art-object       # components for the art-object screen

 /api
    ├── collection/       # the collection api to retrieve Rijksmuseum objects